Social responsibility in tourism the new bottom line

-- Research on tourism development in Petra, Jordan showed that factors such as involvement in tourism development, participation in local organisation, and resident contact with tourists and community attachment play a critical role in the residents’ perceptions of the economic, environment and socio-cultural impact of tourism.
+- Research on tourism development in Petra, Jordan showed that factors such as involvement in tourism development, participation in a local organisation, and resident contact with tourists and community attachment play a critical role in the residents’ perceptions of the economic, environmental and socio-cultural impact of tourism.

 - Tourism development benefits mostly the big, private (often non-native) players in the tourism industry (India); the residents feel alienated, and this doesn’t augur well for conservation efforts.